ShehabEl-DeenAlalkamy/abomis-airports/README.md

     ```yaml
     parameters:
       releaseProfile: {{ release_profile }} # which Azure DevOps environments to deploy to, currently 'custom-release' is the only supported value
+      deploymentProfile: # how to deploy your API proxy, each deploymentProfile has a type, a name and a version
+          type: {{ deployment_profile_type }} # 'api-proxies' value is the only supported value
+          name: {{ deployment_profile_name }} # add 'mvn-plugins'. 'oas2apigee' & 'mvn-plugins' are supported
-      deploymentProfile: {{ deployment_profile }} # how to deploy your API proxy, currently 'mvn-plugins' is the only supported value
+          version: {{ deployment_profile_version }} # add '1'.
+'1' is the only supported value
       artifactAlias: {{ build_pipeline_resource_identifier }} # can be specified in resources.pipelines[0].pipeline
       artifactName: {{ proxy_bundle_artifact_name }} # by default it is named 'proxy-bundle-artifacts' in your build pipeline
       commonVariableGroups: